-A profession in mental health counseling is one of the most commonly known careers in psychology and involves helping people with problems such as stress management and substance abuse.
+A profession in mental health counseling is one of the most commonly known psychology careers and involves helping people with problems such as stress management and substance abuse.
 If you pursue counseling, you have the option to work for a mental health center or open your own practice.

 Career Requirements: You need a master’s degree in psychology, preferably a program that is known for specializing in counseling.
 A license from the state of practice is also required, which varies by state and often involves supervised experience and a written exam.